erjank/teaching/README.md

 McClatchy, Lex Nederbragt, Elizabeth Patitsas, Aleksandra Pawlik, Ariel Rokem, Tracy Teal, Fiona Tweedie, Allegra Via, Anelda van der Walt, Belinda Weaver, Jason Williams, and the hundreds of people who have gone through it over the years.
+I am also grateful to Neil Brown, Warren Code, and Mark Degani for their feedback on this version.
 If you find it useful, I hope you will pass on whatever you have learned to someone else.

 ## Who You Are